 In our work as web app developers we want to present the users with appealing loading screens while we are fetching data.
 In this article we'll be implementing a simple version of the "skeleton-screen" approach.

 In this blog post, we will be focusing on building GraphQL queries with Python.
 I will guide you through the steps for building a complete GraphQL query, along with pagination and filtering (using Relay mechanisms).

 Renaming a key model in a huge Django application can be trickier than it seems.
-Tons of data migrations and halted feature development seems unavoidable.
-In this blog post we share our alternative approach, avoiding most of the pain.
+Tons of data migrations and halted feature development seem unavoidable.
+In this blog post, we share our alternative approach, avoiding most of the pain.

 This article is going to be short in words, but plentiful in pictures.
 We did the so-called “corporate photoshoot”, thanks to Aleksander Kostov, and it turned out to be good.
 Say hi to the faces of HackSoft.

 We decided to have an outlet, where we can talk about the everyday things that are happening at HackSoft, and share our point of view about the process of software development.

 HackSoft team was well represented during EuroPython 2018 in Edinburgh.
 Radoslav Georgiev, Martin Angelov, Ivaylo Donchev & Pavlin Gergov went to Edinburgh for the conference days of EuroPython and all gave a talk on different Python & Django-related topics.